Tariqyahya123/EksWithTerraform/README.md

-# Test the autoscaling feature of the cluster.
+# Test the autoscaling feature of the cluster
 &ensp;
 &ensp;
 ## Step 1: Scale out the wordpress deployment to 50 replicas.